 We are delighted you have decided to join us.

-We'll steer clear of music terminology and focus on what matters: listening and watching closely, enjoying the music and seeing brilliant artists perform.
+In this series, we'll avoid music terminology and focus on what matters: listening and watching closely, enjoying the music and seeing brilliant artists perform.
 We hope you enjoy it!

-One postcard a day for 4 days...
+A postcard every day for 4 days...

 And a live video discussion